pouyapez/criage/index.md

 For adversarial modifications on KGs, we first define the space of possible modifications.
 For a target triple <s, r, o>, we constrain the possible triples that we can remove (or inject) to be in the form of <s', r', o> i.e s' and r' may be different from the target, but the object is not.

+## Removing a fact (CRIAGE-Remove)

 For explaining a target prediction, we are interested in identifying the observed fact that has the most influence (according to the model) on the prediction.
 We define influence of an observed fact on the prediction as the change in the prediction score if the observed fact was not present when the embeddings were learned.
 Previous work have used this concept of influence similarly for several different tasks.

 Formally, for the target triple <s,r,o> and observed graph G, we want to identify a neighboring triple <s',r',o> in G such that the score \psi(s,r,o) when trained on G and the score \overline{\psi}(s,r,o) when trained on G-triple{s',r',o} are maximally different, i.e.

+## Adding a new fact (CRIAGE-Add)

 </p>

+# Efficiently Identifying the Modification

+* * *

+In this section, we propose algorithms to addressmentioned challenges by (1) approximating the ef-fect of changing the graph on a target prediction,and (2) using continuous optimization for the dis-crete search over potential modifications.

+##  First-order Approximation of Influence

+##  Continuous Optimization for Search

 # Header 1